 George's Dock Building (1932) on the Pier Head is a ventilation station for the Queensway Tunnel — infrastructure dressed in streamlined Art Deco, Portland stone cladding, and Linework sculptures representing Day and Night by Edmund Thompson.
 It is one of the clearest examples of the period's conviction that functional infrastructure should also be architecturally significant.

-Liverpool Philharmonic Hall (rebuilt 1939) on Hope Street has a brick exterior with Dudok influence and a sculptural auditorium interior.
+Liverpool Philharmonic Hall (rebuilt 1939) on Hope Street has a brick exterior with Dudok influence and a sculptural Art Deco interior.
 It is the home of the Royal Liverpool Philharmonic Orchestra and one of the best mid-century concert hall interiors in the north of England.

 Speke Airport (1935–40), now Liverpool John Lennon Airport's listed terminal building, was designed by Edward Bloomfield in a streamlined modernist style that captured the glamour and speed of early aviation.
 The octagonal control tower is one of the period's most recognisable airport structures in the UK.